PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * If omitted, the output files will be created in the program directory

 The parameter file switch `/P` is optional
-* If provided, it should point to a valid XML parameter file.
-If omitted, defaults are used
+* If provided, it should point to a valid XML parameter file
+  * Example postsed parameter file: [MSFileInfoScanner_ProcessingOptions.xml](https://github.com/PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/blob/master/docs/MSFileInfoScanner_ProcessingOptions.xml)
+* Most of the options can alternatively be defined using a Key=value parameter file, as described below for the `/Conf` argument

 Use `/S` to process all valid files in the input directory and subdirectories
 * Include a number after /S (like `/S:2`) to limit the level of subdirectories to examine